-REGENERON SCIENCE TALENT SEARCH 2021
+REGENERON SCIENCE TALENT SEARCH 2022

 The Research Report is evidence of research ability, scientific originality, and creative thinking.
 It is an opportunity to demonstrate competence in planning and completing a project in science, mathematics, or engineering.
 Students must have completed an independent scientific investigation and have results to report.
-Investigations not yet completed, literature reviews, and essays are not eligible for this competition.
+Research proposals, investigations not yet completed, literature reviews, and essays are not eligible for this competition.